 This is a step in the right direction and outpaces the last generation version by a lot.
 It looks a lot more realistic with people actually having details that make them like their real life player.
 There are a lot of issues still present within the game, but it's definitely a much better Baseball game this time around.
 The design also feels less like a mobile port compared to the previous titles and the modes are basic from what you would expect in a Baseball game.
 Base wise this game covers Baseball well and I hope that this is developed upon in the future.
 This is just the base for future entries of the franchise and I expect changes with future titles as they release.
 One definite suggestion for this would be working towards making the game feel alive in the sense of crowd, animations and side things for players to enjoy while playing.
 If you love Baseball this game is alright enough for you to get a fix.

-Review Done on RBI Baseball 2014 for Xbox One and Playstation 4
+RBI Baseball 2014 Review on Xbox One

 Review Code provided by MLBA